Dimers and Beauville integrable systems: The cluster integrable system

+by taking as generators the homology classes of the images of the horizontal and vertical sides of the fundamental domain.

-\begin{definition} A \emph{zig-zag path} in $\Gamma$ is a closed path that turns maximally right at each black vertex and maximally left at each white vertex (Figure \ref{fig:::zzz}).
-We denote by $Z$ the set of zig-zag paths in $\Gamma$.
-Each zig-zag path $\alpha \in Z$, since it is a closed path in the torus $\T$, has associated with it a homology class $[\alpha] \in H_1(\T,\Z)$.
-In the basis $(\gamma_1,\gamma_2)$ for $H_1(\T,\Z)$ shown in Figure \ref{fig:hcd}, it is easy to see that the possible homology classes of zig-zag paths in $\Gamma$ are either $(-1,1),(0,-1)$ or $(1,0)$.
-We denote by $Z_0,Z_1$ and $Z_2$ the sets of zig-zag paths with homology classes $(-1,1),(0,-1)$ and $(1,0)$ respectively.
-Each $Z_i$ consists of $d$ parallel zig-zag paths. \end{definition}
+A \emph{zig-zag path} in $\graph$ is a closed path that turns maximally right at each black vertex and maximally left at each white vertex (Figure~\ref{fig:hcd}).
+Let $\zz$ denote the set of zig-zag paths in $\graph$.